AustroMelee/Austros-ATLA-World/docs/data pipeline.md

 - [ ] Food items have proper nation affiliations
 - [ ] Food items are categorized into appropriate sub-filters
 - [ ] Location files use `type: location` in YAML frontmatter
+- [ ] Episode files include `image` field in JSON metadata (CRITICAL)
+- [ ] Episode image filenames match actual files in `public/assets/images/`
+- [ ] Episode creation workflow followed (create file → rebuild pipeline → restart server)

 ---

 ## 4. Canonical Templates & Schema

 See `docs/templates/character_template.md` for the full, up-to-date schema and required fields for all data types.
+All templates must use the same structure for UI blocks, regardless of type.

 ### New Template Types (2025 Update)